JustinLove/donation_panel/puppetmastering.md

 Under ideal circumstances, order execution is alt+n to select a code, and one or more alt+v to place them.

 The feed will automatically update with new entries.
-You can also use alt+u to force and update. alt+u will also clear finished entries from the list.
+You can also use alt+u to force an update. alt+u will also clear finished entries from the list.
 Donations for other matches may be present at startup, marked as finished. press alt+u to clear.

 ### Discounts (optional section)